globant-scalable-platforms/bootcamp-java-spring-may-2019/Week2/DavidAcuna/README.md

 /restChallenges/students
 /restChallenges/students?name=David&age=23&identification=12345678
 /restChallenges/students?name=David
-Filter out a list of students by name, identification and age or any of these
+Filter out a list of students by name, identification and age or any of these.